Ditectrev/Awesome-DVA-C02-Book-Amazon-Web-Services-Certified-AWS-Certified-Developer-Associate/aws-fundamentals/elb_asg.md

 - After a scaling activity happens, you are in the **cooldown period (default 300 seconds)**
 - During the cooldown period, the ASG will not launch or terminate additional instances (to allow for metrics to stabilize)
 - Advice: Use a ready-to-use AMI to reduce configuration time in order to be serving request faster and reduce the cooldown period

+### Auto Scaling - Instance Refresh

+- Goal: update launch template and then re-creating all EC2 instances
+- For this we can use the native feature of Instance Refresh
+- Setting of minimum healthy percentage
+- Specify warm-up time (how long until the instance is ready to use)

 * * *